dgdraganov/noti-fire/README.md

 ## How to run?

-The project is equipped with `docker-compose.yaml` file together with all the needed configurations in `dev.env` in order to be started within a docker environmen:
+The project is equipped with `docker-compose.yaml` file together with all the needed configurations in `dev.env` in order to be started within a docker environmen.

-The following command will start the required services - `server`, `consumer` and `kafka` with a single broker:
+The following command will run the required services - `server`, `consumer` and `kafka` with a single broker:

 ```
     make compose